Tloxipeuhca/node-flickr-sync/README.md

   2. You can abort and restart the sync, the app bypass the uploaded photos ;
   3. Your localy folder name would be an album on flickr ;
   4. All your folders or subfolders name would be a collection of tags on flickr ;
-  5. Each folder name would be split by the char '-' to get a collection of tags.
+  5. Each folder name would be split by the char '-' to get a collection of tags ;
+  6. You can configure the access rules to your photos ;
+  7. You can exclude directories to sync ;
+  8. A default conf to try the app, you will upload the current photos (in the directory ./photos) to your flick.

 ## Installation